Harness the science of cold therapy for optimal recovery

 You cannot have disease without pain or inflammation, this is something that is incontrovertible.
 Cold water therapy holds the potential key to not only reducing disease but increasing longevity.
 Add to this a huge increase in dopamine delivery to the body that feeds the ‘feel-good’ factor throughout the rest of the day and you have an affordable, incredibly powerful therapy that is the perfect way to holistically improve health

-2. Better mental health: Cold exposure has been linked to a potential anti-depressive effect, helping reduce symptoms of depression.
-Winter swimmers have reported improved mood, reduced tension and fatigue, enhanced memory, and more energy.
+Cold exposure may have anti-depressive effects, helping reduce symptoms of depression.
+Winter swimmers often report improved mood, better memory, and more energy

 Infrared sauna health benefits can help with detoxification and weight loss, as well as provide stress and pain relief, improve muscle recovery, boost cardiovascular health, reduce inflammation, promote relaxation, and even help with diabetes support.
 You may also notice an improvement in the health and appearance of your skin due to increased elastin and collagen production.